A Box Full of Darkness by Simone St. James #bookreview @berkleypub

 Review

-Need an engaging novel with hidden love…THIS IS IT!
+Need a creepy novel to keep you up at night…THIS IS IT!
 Grab your copy today.

 Purchase Here